 You’re using fire in your food preparation.
-Extreme caution should be exercised, because you’re literally starting the contents of your skillet on fire.
-When ignited, the flames will literally leap out of the pan, so be ready and be careful where and how this is done.
+Extreme caution should be exercised because you’re literally starting the contents of your skillet on fire.
+When ignited, the flames will leap out of the pan, so be ready and be careful where and how this is done.

-I think some safety reminders should be listed: (1) if there is a lot of oil in the pan, it’s a good idea to remove some of it, (2) never pour the alcohol-based flambé liquid directly from the bottle into the pan – pour it into a smaller container first, (3) either light the liquid with a long match, a long butane lighter, or tip the liquid to the edge and it will burst into flames which I think is always a bit iffy, and (4) remove the pan or skillet from the stove, light it, and then roll the liquid until the flames subside which will assure that all of the alcohol has burnt off.
+I think some safety reminders should be listed: (1) if there is a lot of oil in the pan, it’s a good idea to remove some of it, (2) never pour the alcohol-based flambé liquid directly from the bottle into the pan – pour it into a smaller container first, (3) either light the liquid with a long match or a long butane lighter, or tip the liquid to the edge and it will burst into flames, which I think is always a bit iffy, and (4) remove the pan or skillet from the stove, light it, and then roll the liquid until the flames subside, which will assure that all of the alcohol has burnt off.

 A good recipe to try is Steak Au Poivre.
-Click of Steak Au Poivre for a delicious fillet recipe with a pan sauce.
-This is one meal your guest will remember for a long time.
+Click on Steak Au Poivre for a delicious fillet recipe with a pan sauce.
+This is one meal your guests will remember for a long time.